nielsvm/purge/README.md

 #### Processing Policies
 Although editing content leads to ``tag`` purgeables automatically getting queued, this doesn't mean they get processed automatically.
-It is up to you to select configure a stable situation for your needs.
+It is up to you to configure a stable situation for your needs.

 Policy possibilities: